sdumetz/node-evdev/README.md

     node index.js event-<your_event_type>
     #Example with joysticks/gamepads :
+    node index.js "event-joystick"
+    # If you have multiple similar devices, you can select by index with a third argument :
-    node index.js event-joystick
+    node index.js "event-joystick" 1

 This app is dead simple on purpose to be easily customizable without having to read tons of source code.
+Please note that this module's main purpose is to provide an easy programming interface for nodejs modules, not a full-featured command line interface.

 ## How it works